 Things to do

-Things to do in Cornwall Hundreds of special places with things to do
+Things to do in Cornwall From iconic attractions to gorgeous gardens...

-You'll find all the things Cornwall is famous for; spectacular beaches; surf spots and surf schools; gorgeous gardens; cliff top walks; boat trips; and of course iconic attractions such as St Michael's Mount, the Lost Gardens of Heligan, Minack Theatre, Land's End, King Arthur's castle and the Eden Project.
-But Cornwall will keep surprising you with the vast offer of new, different and fun things to do, even if you're a regular visitor, or a local.
-The National Trust in Cornwall has more than 25 historic places and gardens.
+Welcome to our essential guide to Things to do in Cornwall including everything Cornwall is famous for; spectacular beaches; surf spots and surf schools; gorgeous gardens; cliff top walks; boat trips; and iconic attractions such as St Michael's Mount, the Lost Gardens of Heligan, Minack Theatre, Land's End, King Arthur's castle and the Eden Project; but also lots of surprising new, different and fun things to do.

 Searching Things to Do